p0t4t0sandwich/TaterLib/README.md

 - Split out `SimplePlayer` and `ProxyPlayer`
 - Created `Connection` interface for kick/disconnect/ping/pluginMessage
 - Loader can now detect and register more plugin instances in multi-API environments
+- Added `ServerType.NEOFORGE_HYBRID`
+- Events should no longer register twice in multi-API environments